History of the Cyclades: Duchy of Naxos

 In 1204, the Fourth Crusade took Constantinople, and the conquerors divided the Byzantine Empire amongst themselves.
-Nominal sovereignty over the Cyclades fell to the Venetians, who announced that they would leave the islands’ administration to whoever was capable of managing it on their behalf.
-In effect, the Most Serene Republic was unable to handle the expense of a new expedition.
-This piece of news stirred excitement.
+Nominal sovereignty over the Cyclades fell to the Crusaders, except Andros and Tinos The islands were not occupied immediately, however, and for some time after an agreement was reached between the Venetians and the Latin Emperor, authorizing private citizens to conquer and hold the islands as long as they pledged allegiance to the Latin Empire for them.
 Numerous adventurers armed fleets at their own expense, among them a wealthy Venetian residing in Constantinople, Marco Sanudo, nephew of the Doge Enrico Dandolo.
 Without any difficulty, he took Naxos in 1205 and by 1207, he controlled the Cyclades, together with his comrades and relatives.
-His cousin Marino Dandolo became lord of Andros; other relatives, the brothers Andrea and Geremia Ghisi (or Ghizzi) became masters of Tinos and Mykonos, and had fiefs on Kea and Serifos; the Pisani family took Kea; Santorini went to Jaccopo Barozzi; Leonardo Foscolo received Anafi; Pietro Guistianini and Domenico Michieli shared Serifos and held fiefs on Kea; the Quirini family governed Amorgos.
+His cousin Marino Dandolo became lord of Andros; other relatives, the brothers Andrea and Geremia Ghisi (or Ghizzi) became masters of Tinos and Mykonos.
 Marco Sanudo founded the Duchy of Naxos with the main islands such as Naxos, Paros, Antiparos, Milos, Sifnos, Kythnos and Syros.
 The Dukes of Naxos became vassals of the Latin Emperor of Constantinople in 1210, and imposed the Western feudal system on the islands they ruled.
 In the Cyclades, Sanudo was the suzerain and the others his vassals.
-Thus, Venice no longer profited directly from this conquest, even if the duchy nominally depended on her and it had been stipulated that it could not be transmitted but to a Venetian.
-However, the Republic had found advantages there: the archipelago had been rid of pirates, and also of the Genoese, and the trade route to Constantinople made safer.
+Thus, Venice didn't profit directly from this conquest, but found advantages there: the archipelago had been rid of pirates, and also of the Genoese, and the trade route to Constantinople made safer.
 Population centres began to descend back toward the coasts and once there, were fortified by their Latin lords; examples include Paroikia on Paros, and the ports on Naxos and Antiparos.

 The customary law of the Principality of Achaea, the Assizes of Romania, quickly became the base of legislation for the islands.
 In effect, from 1248, the Duke of Naxos became the vassal of William II of Villehardouin and thus from 1278 of Charles I of Naples.
 The feudal system was applied even for the smallest properties, which had the effect of creating an important local elite.
 The “Frankish" nobles reproduced the seigneurial lifestyle they had left behind; they built “châteaux” where they maintained courts.
 The links of marriage were added to those of vassalage.
 The fiefs circulated and were fragmented over the course of successive dowries and inheritances.
 Thus, in 1350, fifteen seigneurs, of whom eleven were of the Michieli family, held Kea (120 km2 in area and, at the time, numbering several dozen families).